judering/judering.github.io/index.md

 "Swells and Shoots" for viola and cello will be performed by Crash ensemble at Riverbank Arts Centre, Newbridge - 19th November, 8pm

-"Raise a Tragic Chorus in a Gale" for string quartet will be performed by Contempo as part of the Music Connects "Stormy Weather" programme on Tuesday 4th November at 1:10pm in St Nicholas’ Collegiate Church, Galway.
+"Raise a Tragic Chorus in a Gale" for string quartet.
+Premiere will be performed by Contempo as part of the Music Connects "Stormy Weather" programme on Tuesday 4th November at 1:10pm in St Nicholas’ Collegiate Church, Galway.

 ## SEPTEMBER 2025
 "Swelt Belly at Dawn" will be performed by Concorde at the Hugh Lane Gallery "Sundays at Noon" series on the 14th September, 2025.